Runtime Architecture

 Coroutine-safe exec

-backtick directly — one slow command stalls every coroutine sharing that worker.
+built-in functions would block the worker — one slow command stalls every

 CGI backends and the exec hook work in all lifecycle modes.
 New ZealPHP-native code should still prefer explicit